 7. Any reports and recommendations submitted to the Council and decisions made by the Council under this regulation shall be published on the Authority’s website by the Secretary General within 7 Days of a submission or decision being made.

-Regulation 51
+Regulation 51 bis

-Implementation and Monitoring of the Final Closure Plan
+Implementation and Monitoring of the Closure Plan

-1. The Contractor shall continue to monitor the Marine Environment as set out in the [Final] Closure Plan until the objectives of the Closure Plan have been achieved.
+1. The Contractor shall continue to monitor the Marine Environment as set out in the Closure Plan until the objectives in regulation 49 paragraph 4bis have been met.

-[1. bis The purpose of Closure monitoring is to:
+1. bis The purpose of Closure monitoring is to:

 (a) Obtain evidence that the Contractor fulfilled its obligations under these Regulations;